Why Cold Email Stopped Working in 2026

 You're essentially playing roulette, hoping your email lands when someone happens to need your solution.
 The math doesn't work: even with a perfect email to the right persona, 95% of recipients aren't in buying mode.

-This is why intent data and signal-based approaches changed the game.
-They identify that 3-5% who are actually researching, then reach out at the moment of relevance.
+This is why Earned Outbound changed the game.
+Signals identify the 3-5% who are actually researching, and trust makes outreach feel relevant instead of intrusive.

 5. Burned Domains and Reputation Damage